Exploration of Parameters in f(R,T) Gravity and Comparison with Type Ia Supernovae Data: Luminosity Distance and Observation

-where $z_i$, $m_i$, and $\sigma_i$ are the corrected redshift, apparent magnitude, and error in the apparent magnitude of the supernovae data, while $M$ is the absolute magnitude.
-Then, we scanned through various values of $\tau_0$ and found a minimum for each model.
-The value of $\lambda$ can be determined by combining Eqs.~(\ref{t scaling}) and (\ref{Time/Tau}), and the result can be written as
+where $M$, $m_i$, $z_i$, and $\sigma_i$ are the absolute magnitude, the apparent magnitude, the corrected redshift, and the error in the apparent magnitude of the supernova data.
+We then found a minimum for each model by scanning through various values of $\tau_0$.
+By combining Eqs.~(\ref{t scaling}) and (\ref{Time/Tau}), the value of $\lambda$ can be written as

 where